“The measure of intelligence is the ability to change.” –

 The constituents in their formulations are openly disclosed.

-In fact, they have their ingredients tested for safety, purity, and effectiveness by a neutral third party.
+This means their ingredients are tested for safety, purity, and effectiveness by a neutral third party.

 In addition, their supplements are free of: